brishnabatool/Protictor-prebuilt/README.md

 # Protictor
-An automatic corrector or PROMELA models
+An automatic corrector for PROMELA models

 Performs corrections iteratively on the model <filename>.pml, attacking one error at a time.